Evolution of density perturbations in fractional cosmology: Emergent CDM cosmology and background solutions Emergent LambdaCDM cosmology and background solutions

 Furthermore, in the radiation-dominated and late-time accelerating phases, the Newtonian potential $\Phi_{\rm N}$ plays a subdominant role compared to the fractional potential.
 Consequently, its contribution is neglected in these epochs.
 Nevertheless, throughout all cosmological eras, the friction-like term originating from the time kernel in the fractional action (i.e. the term including $\gamma_{\alpha}(t)$) is fully preserved and continues to influence the dynamics.

 Under these assumptions, a set of analytically tractable and physically interesting solutions emerges, allowing for a transparent and controlled analysis of the role played by the fractional parameter $\alpha$.
-It is worth emphasizing that all these solutions consistently satisfy the fractional definitions and cosmological equations of the fractional NC, ensuring the full dynamical self-consistency of the model.
-For further details on the explicit form of the solutions, we refer the reader to Ref.~ \cite{Rasouli:2026uax}.
+It is worth emphasizing that all these solutions consistently satisfy the fractional cosmological equations \eqref{eff-frd}-\eqref{cons-eq-rho-m}, ensuring the full dynamical self-consistency of the model.
+For further details on the explicit form of the solutions, we refer the reader to Ref.~ \cite{rasouli2026emergent}.

-Without entering into the technical details, we summarize below the exact solutions associated with the fractional potential \eqref{par-phi-alpha} obtained in Ref.~\cite{Rasouli:2026uax}.
+Without entering into the technical details, we summarize below the exact solutions associated with the fractional potential \eqref{par-phi-alpha} obtained in Ref.~\cite{rasouli2026emergent}.
 Using equation \eqref{cons-eq-rho-m}, we obtain:

 where $\tilde{\rho}_{mi }>0$ is an integration constant.

 As mentioned, in the matter-dominated regime, without loss of generality, one can assume $\Phi_{_{\rm eff}}\approx \Phi_{\rm N}$.

 Therefore, we obtain